 This is a great cake for a random craving or a last-minute guest.
-It only takes a few minutes for a really beautiful and delicious dessert.
+It only takes a few minutes from start to finish for a really beautiful and delicious dessert.

 - Crush the Oreos.
-Start out with crushing 4 Oreo cookies either by hand or in a food processor or blender.
+Start out by crushing 4 Oreo cookies either by hand or in a food processor or blender.
 The latter will result in finer crumbs and a lighter mug cake.
-For the lightest cake possible, blend them to a fine dust.
+For the lightest cake possible, blend them to fine dust.

 - Mix the ingredients.
 Next, transfer the Oreo crumbs into a small bowl or microwave-safe mug.
 If using baking powder, combine it with the crushed Oreos now.

 - Add wet ingredients.
 Pour in 3 tablespoons of milk and the optional ½ teaspoon of vanilla extract.
 Stir until there are no clumps.
 In order to ensure all of the Oreos have been moistened by the liquids, be sure to scrape the bottom of the mug with a spatula.
 If you’re using a bowl, transfer the batter into a microwave-safe mug.